 THE MONASTIC COMMUNITY OF ENONKOSKI

 The monastery primarily serves guests in Finnish.
-Mostly, it does not present any problem to receive non Finnish speaking guests as participants in monastery weeks.
+Mostly, it does not present any problem to receive non Finnish speaking guests as participants in the monastery.
 We want to give you a warm and forthcoming welcome and provide you a pleasant stay.
-Therefore, for any events, you are advised to consult us in advance about suitability of programmes for guests not speaking Finnish so that we can perhaps provide assistance in overcoming the language barrier.
+Therefore, for any events, you are advised to consult us in advance about suitability of programmes for guests not speaking Finnish so that we can provide all possible assistance in overcoming the language barrier.

 The Monastery of Enonkoski